The Kimpton De Witt Amsterdam is a 5 star force to be reckoned with US Boutique hotel in Central Amsterdam.

 The location is great, however, it isn't the most picturesque compared to other hotels that line the canal.
 Kimpton is based on one of the main roads through Amsterdam.
 To ease your mind, I didn't hear the road at all inside the hotel but if you are wanting views of canals, there aren't any.

-The entrance sets the tone for the stay, a botanical wall with fluorescent pink script stating "just Breathe".The lobby is decorated beautifully, with velvet sofas, geometric tiles, pastel coloured walls and focal artwork.
+The entrance sets the tone for the stay, a botanical wall with fluorescent pink script stating "and Breathe".The lobby is decorated beautifully, with velvet sofas, geometric tiles, pastel coloured walls and focal artwork.
 The interior garden was a little haven to slurp a wine down and forget the rush of the city around me.

 Randomly, this was the nicest smelling hotel I have ever stayed at, we have Marie-Stella-Maris to thank!
 A local brand whose scent radiates throughout the lobby, so much so I had to compliment the staff and ask how could I replicate this in my own home.